bio2kg/bio2kg-etl/README.md

 1. Define a `dataset-yourdataset.ttl` or `dataset-yourdataset.jsonld` file to describe your dataset, the files to download and potential preprocessing script to run.
 2. Optionally define a `prepare.sh` script to perform specification preparation steps on the dataset.
 3. Define a `mapping-yourdataset.yarrr.yml` file to map the dataset to the [SemanticScience ontology](https://vemonet.github.io/semanticscience/browse/entities-tree-classes.html) following the Bio2KG model.
+You can use [YARRRML Matey editor](https://rml.io/yarrrml/matey/) to write and test your YARRRML mappings.

 Use `datasets/HGNC` as starter for tabular files, or `datasets/InterPro` for XML files.